devmaker.net

 when: manual

-Here is the translation: A few things I learned from this:
+A few things I learned along the way:

-In GitLab under Settings → CI/CD → Variables, create a variable named ESPHOME_SECRETS, type File, masked and protected – depending on the branch setup.
-The content is the complete YAML content of the secrets.yaml:
+In GitLab under Settings → CI/CD → Variables, create a variable named ESPHOME_SECRETS, type File, masked and protected – depending on your branch setup.
+Its content is the full YAML of secrets.yaml:

 wifi_ssid: "MyWiFi"